-Initially, it was suggested that borderline disorder bordered on, or overlapped with schizophrenia, non-schizophrenic psychoses, and neuroses such as anxiety and depressive disorders.3 Because it overlapped with so many other psychiatric diagnoses, it was commonly believed to be a “wastebasket” diagnosis, lacking in diagnostic precision and validity, and only useful for patients who did not fall clearly into other diagnostic categories.
-It also was thought that the disorder responded very poorly to treatment.
-Unfortunately, a large number of mental health professionals, apparently unfamiliar with the current scientific literature, still think that this is true.
+Initially, it was suggested that borderline disorder bordered on, or overlapped with schizophrenia, non-schizophrenic psychoses, and neuroses such as anxiety and depressive disorders.3 Because it seemed to resemble other psychiatric diagnoses, it was commonly believed to be a “wastebasket” diagnosis, lacking in diagnostic precision and validity, and only useful for patients who did not fall clearly into other diagnostic categories.
+It also was observed initially that the disorder responded very poorly to treatment with psychotherapies, and to medications when they first became available.
+Unfortunately, a large number of mental health professionals, even those in academic settings, apparently unfamiliar with the scientific literature published on borderline disorder over the past 50 years, still think that this is true.

-However, many research studies have now shown that borderline disorder does have diagnostic validity and integrity.3 Some of these studies indicate clearly that the disorder does not overlap with schizophrenia.
+However, a substantial number of research studies have now shown that borderline disorder does have diagnostic validity and integrity.3 Some studies indicate that the disorder does not overlap with schizophrenia.
 Also, the disorder does appear to be a distinct diagnostic entity, although it co-occurs frequently with other mental disorders such as major depressive and bipolar II disorders, attention deficit hyperactivity disorder (ADHD), substance use disorders, post-traumatic stress disorder (PTSD), and with several other personality disorders.3

-Finally, medications and specific forms of psychotherapy have been shown to be effective in the treatment of borderline disorder, thereby giving substantial hope to those who suffer from it, and to their families and friends.
+Most importantly, medications and specific forms of psychotherapy have been shown to be effective in the treatment of borderline disorder, thereby providing substantial hope to those who suffer from it, and to their families and friends.

 - Descriptions of individuals demonstrating the symptoms of borderline disorder were first mentioned in the medical literature almost 3000 years ago.4

-- In 1938, the American psychoanalyst Adolph Stern first described most of the symptoms that are now considered as diagnostic criteria of borderline disorder.5 He suggested the possible causes of the disorder, and what he believed to be the most effective form of psychotherapy for these patients.
+- In 1938, the American psychoanalyst Adolph Stern published one of the most important articles to appear on borderline disorder, then or since.
+In it, he described in detail most of the symptoms that are now considered diagnostic criteria of the disorder.5 He correctly suggested the likely causes of the disorder, and listed the fundamental principles of what he believed to be the most effective form of psychotherapy for these patients, many of which are currently in use.
 Finally, he named the disorder by referring to patients with the symptoms he described as “the border line group.”